vlzvl/gitlearn/readme.txt

-A page to demonstrate javascript capabilities
+A page to demonstrate javascript capabilities.
+Specifically, it shows javascript code.